Interior analysis, stretched technique and bubbling geometries

 Here we analyze the coarse density for superstar for the boundary condition.
 The asymptotics of superstar are analyzed in Appendix C, where we have shown that the dilute distribution of small droplets, in the asymptotic region matches with the asymptotic expansion of the superstar.
 Hence we consider a coarse-grained description.

 Consider a stretched surface or stretched horizon for superstar, at $y=y_{0}$ .
-The density $u_{0}(z,y_{0})$ defines a coarse distribution, and this defines also a coarse-grained distribution of microstates.
-It has a distribution on stretched surface.
-The distribution is related to Young tableau profiles.
+The density $u_{0}(z,y_{0})$ defines a coarse distribution, and this defines also a coarse-grained distribution from microstates.
+It has a distribution on the stretched surface.
+The distribution is related to Young tableau (YT) profiles.

 The two-charge superstars have also been analyzed in \cite{Chen:2007du}, and the $Z$ function for superstar is

 We work in unit $l=1$.
 Note the \textquotedblleft $1$\textquotedblright\ on the right hand side correspond to $l^{2}$, when restored.
 Consider the identification \cite{Chen:2007du} that $y={\tilde{r}}\sin \theta $,$~r={ \tilde{r}}\cos \theta $, and $r^{2}={\tilde{r}}^{2}-y^{2}$, and~if $y$ is small, then the density is concentrated in the small $r$ region, due to the $ \cot ^{2}\theta $ term.
 When close to small ${\tilde{r}}^{2}$ region, the superstar geometry is replaced by smooth microstate geometries; there we use a small $y^{2}$ expansion to extract the droplet distributions, e.g. (\ref {eqn 67}).